 Nutritional therapists are uniquely trained to understand how food and lifestyle factors influence the function of the body, protect against disease, determine how the body responds to change in the environment and restore health.
 The approach is person focused rather than disease focused.

-Often great results can be obtained without testing.
-However sometimes this is useful if more information is needed.
-There is a range of innovative functional medicine tests that help to pinpoint nutritional and biochemical imbalances.
+If more information is needed, there is a range of innovative functional tests that help to pinpoint nutritional and biochemical imbalances.
 These tests may involve urine, blood, saliva or stool.
 With the exception of blood, samples can be taken in the comfort of your own home and returned to the laboratory for analysis.
 Examples of the most commonly used tests are Adrenal Stress hormones, thyroid hormones, Osteoporosis Risk Assessment, Stool Analysis (digestive function, fungal overgrowth, parasitology and bacteriology), Metabolic Analysis and food intolerance.
 These tests, if required, are at additional cost to the consultation.

 Lack of vitamins, minerals and amino acids can be due to straightforward insufficient intake through the diet.
 However, they can also often be the result of poor digestion and absorption.
 In addition, it is not uncommon for metabolic imbalances to occur, which are individual for the particular person and which cause functional deficiencies.
 These type of deficiencies mean that despite adequate intake of a nutrient, a body function that depends on that nutrient is not working properly, because the body cannot metabolise the nutrient.
 The metabolic analysis test mentioned above is a good way of assessing functional deficiencies of vitamins and minerals.